parhamzare701/parhamzare701/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-My new project
+My new project.
 - 🌱 I’m currently learning ...
-JavaScript, React, Nuxt3, Vue3, TypeScript, Docker, Spring
+JavaScript, React, Nuxt3, Vue3, TypeScript, Docker, Spring.
 - 💬 Ask me about ...
-React
+Anything you want.
 - 📫 How to reach me: ...
-[Twitter](https://twitter.com/parhamzare701)
+[Twitter](https://twitter.com/parhamzare701).